-INNOVATION IN GROUNDWATER MANAGEMENT
+INNOVATION IN GROUNDWATER

-Agriculture is the economic engine for Nebraska.
+Agriculture is the economic engine of Nebraska.
 In many parts of the state, production is driven by availability and access to groundwater.
 Nebraska leads in groundwater management with its 23 Natural Resources Districts.
-However, monitoring is not cost-effective.
-The Twin Platte Natural Resources District needed an innovative method to monitor and manage groundwater.
+However, real-time monitoring and data collection are limited due to high costs and the lack of connectivity.
+The Twin Platte Natural Resources District needed an innovative method to monitor and manage groundwater in order to execute its progressive IMP.

 To ensure producers in the TPNRD have sufficient water in the future, the TPNRD needed real-time data monitoring and access to a reliable and affordable network.
-At first, it appeared cost-prohibitive to implement an integrated management plan.
+At first, it appeared cost-prohibitive to implement an integrated management plan leveraging real-time data insights.
 The district lacked adequate connectivity and initial research showed that traditional methods, cellular and fiber, were far too costly.
-The TPNRD began exploring innovative methods with Olsson and Ethos Connected.
+The TPNRD began exploring innovative methods with Olsson and Paige Wireless.